 If you're not sure whether you're going to hatch again (although I guarantee you will!), you may not want to invest money in a commercially-made candler.

 A home-made candler isn't difficult to achieve and can be very effective.
 Have a look at this short video to give you an idea of how it can be done.

 This is the modern equivalent of both the candle and the flashlight and is very easy to use.
-Powered by batteries, its light is not hot but strong enough to give an excellent view through the shell, especially if used in a darkened room.
+Powered by batteries, its light is not hot, but is strong enough to give an excellent view through the shell, especially if used in a darkened room.